hermeznetwork/docs/docs/protocol/utility.md

 The amount above the `withdrawal limit` set by the available credits wont be withdrawn instantly.
 In this case, tokens will be sent to the `WithdrawalDelayer` smart contract.
 Funds in this smart contract will be available after a time `D` during which Hermez governance can decide if there has been an attack.
 The two scenarios are:

 - When governance decides that no attack has taken place or governance doesn't decide before a given time period, funds will be available for the user as soon as enough credits are available in the selected bucket.
-- when governance decides that an attack has taken place, all the credits in all buckes will be set to 0, and all available funds in the account will be sent to the `WithdrawalDelayer' smart contract.
+- When governance decides that an attack has taken place, all the credits in all buckets will be set to 0, and all available funds in the account will be sent to the `WithdrawalDelayer' smart contract.
 These funds will be locked in the smart contract until the governance changes the bucket credits.

-L